 John Lennon lyrics might reach $500,000 at auction

-But as someone noted on my Twitter account, maybe writers should not give up handwriting lyrics.
+As someone noted on my Twitter account, maybe writers should not give up handwriting lyrics.
 Buying an iPhone or Asus netbook that once belonged to a writer does not have quite the same mystique as actual written lyrics.
-In fact, it wouldn’t even get that far, as we tend to either forget to back up or drop electronic hardware down the stairs.
+In fact, it wouldn’t even get that far in most cases, as we tend to either forget to back up our data, drop electronic hardware down the stairs or pass them to younger members of the family.

 2 thoughts on “John Lennon lyrics might reach $500,000 at auction